 **Due to COVID-19 pandemic the Psychology Department is committed to being flexible and inclusive in our review of applications for graduate admission for 2021-22.
 We understand that the pandemic will have disrupted many people's undergraduate experiences including finishing theses or preparing for the GRE.
 Please contact us if you have questions.

-Clinical Psychology Training Program December 2, 2019 (includes joint applications to clinical and law psychology programs)
+Clinical Psychology Training Program and Social Cognitive Program - December 1, 2020 (includes joint applications to law psychology program)